 KSRQ also airs Minnesota Native News, a weekly newscast dealing with issues important to the area’s Native American community.
-In addition, the station partnered with Ampers to broadcast live coverage of Minnesota’s 2nd Annual Bemijigamaag Sanford Center Powwow from the Sanford Center in Bemidji on April 23rd.

 Issues related to immigration, race and sexual orientation are often featured on “Q” from the Canadian Broadcasting Corporation, a program that airs every weekday on KSRQ.
-‘Day 6,” also from the CBC and broadcast Sundays on KSRQ, often covers similar topics.
+‘Day 6,” also from the CBC and broadcast Sundays on KSRQ, often covers those topics.